Sponsored by Gold Coast Tourism

 Everything on South Stradbroke moves to the beat of island time.

-There was a noticeable click into present moment enjoyment as we stepped off the water taxi.
+There was a noticeable click into present-moment enjoyment as we stepped off the water taxi.
 Groove to your own vibe should have been the welcoming sign.

 Unlike Fraser Island, there were no other cars in sight.
 We had the long stretch of white sand to ourselves.

 We drove south to the Gold Coast Seaway to watch the surfers bravely paddle across from Seaway Spit on the other side to come to South Straddie where the waves are epic.

-Then we drove 20km up the beach to the channel that separates north from South Stradbroke.
+Then we drove 20 km up the beach to the channel that separates north from South Stradbroke.
 Sean told us the story of how these two islands were once joined and are now separated.

 It is said that a bunch of dynamite sank with a ship that ran aground in a narrow passage off the island.
 To keep things as safe as they could, they thought it was best to detonate them.

 They didn’t realize how much dynamite was actually there and it blew a hole in the thin strip of land down the centre of the island.

 Sean’s happy the two sides to Straddie are divided.
 He reckons the South is the pristine magical part.
 North Stradbroke is a little more developed – they even have roads there.

-Couran Cove Island Resort
+What Is Couran Cove Island Resort Like?

-It’s unpretentious, friendly to the environment and perfect for families who want to escape the Gold Coast pace of life, unwind and connect with each other and nature.
+It’s unpretentious, friendly to the environment, and perfect for families who want to escape the Gold Coast pace of life, unwind and connect with each other and nature.